The Alexandrian

 Unfortunately, The Third Sector really shouldn’t have been packaged as trifold module.

-The limited space of the trifold format lends itself to material which is either is brief or broad.
+The limited space of the trifold format lends itself to material which is either too brief or broad.
 But the work required to coherently bind disparate published adventures together is, in fact, entirely in the details.

 The two central pillars of The Third Sector are the sector map and the scenario hooks added to each adventure.